Our Story

 Download The PDF

-Check out these great testimonials and a snap shop of TDC's 6 student co-ops who joined us in 2024 for a range of regional and national universities!
+Check out these great testimonials and a snap shot of TDC's student co-ops who've joined us in recent years from a range of regional and national universities!

 For two decades the TDC has impacted community development within Toledo and its surrounding communities.
 As a non-profit organization, our volunteer-supported team is made up of full-time staff and many active volunteers who are dedicated to improving the function and aesthetic of the Toledo region.
 Our experience and passion stems from decades of combined experience as architects, city planners, urban developers, community and educational leaders, and devoted Toledo residents.